Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 Shyām Shyām Rādhe Rādhe
 ```

-All the names of God have all of His and Her divine potencies in them and are non different to God.
-In this age of Kali Yuga spe
+All the names of God have all of His and Her divine potencies are in them and are non different to God.

 ## Moksha

 The type of moksha(liberation) that is focussed on in the Nimbark sampraday is a state of awareness of full individual identity and simultatous oneness with the divine couple Shri Radha Krishna, where one reside's in the eternal realm of Shri Vrindavan Dham with Shri Shyaama Shyaam Yugal Sarkar.
-One may attain in this life or when one leaves ones physical body an eternal spiritual body with a specific relationship with Radha and Krishna, such as becoming a servant, friend, parent, child, etc with Shri Yugal Sarkar(Radha Krishna).
-Other forms of moksha may also be attained, as this is ones personal choice, but generally one follows the mood of the guru or sampraday.
+One may attain in this life or when one leaves ones physical body an eternal spiritual body with a specific relationship with Radha and Krishna, such as becoming a servant, friend, parent, lover,etc with Shri Yugal Sarkar(Radha Krishna).

 -----

 ## Branches of Shri Nimbark sampraday

-There are 12 main branches from the Nimbark sampraday are originating from the 35th Acharya Shri Harivyas Dev Acharya's 12 main disciples, maybe 5 or 6 of these branches are still alive today.
-And there may be other branches such as Shri Haridas Sampraday, which are not connected to Shri Harivyas Dev acharya that are still alive.
+There are 12 main branches or lineages from the Nimbark sampraday are originating from the 35th Acharya Shri Harivyas Dev Acharya's 12 main disciples, maybe 5 or 6 of these branches are still alive today.
+And there may be other branches such as Shri Haridas Sampraday, which are not connected to Shri Harivyas Dev Acharya that are still alive.

-The two most promiment branches today connecting to Shri Harivyas dev acharya are:
+The two most promiment branches today connecting to Shri Harivyas Dev Acharya are:
 - `Shri Parashuramdevacharya Ji (36th)` -  Acharya Peeth branch.

 - `Svāmī Svabhūrāma Devācārya(36th)` - Which is connected to `Shri Indra Dasji Kathia Babaji Maharaj(50th)` the first Nimbarki in this line to receive the title `Kathia baba`

+**Kathia baba's**

 The saints were called Kathia Baba Maharaj by the common people due to the very unique thick wooden belt (kath) and white piece of cloth (kaupin) worn by them which indicated their renunciation of all bodily pleasures.

-The Kathia Baba's where originally siddha babaji's that come down from the Himalayas.
-This has influenced this branch with different practices of tapasya and a strong emphasis on vairagya.
-They normally have long dread locks and wear a thick wooden belt.
+The Kathia Baba's where originally siddha baba's with dreadlocks that come down from the Himalayas.
+This has influenced this branch with a strong emphasis on vairagya.

 The first Kathia Baba that come down from the Himalayas to start popularising the branch was `Shri Ram Das Kathia Baba(54th)`.